timou0911/Ethernaut-Writeup/3. Coin Flip ★★☆☆☆/README.md

 A trivial way to generate random numbers is by doing calculations on global variables about blocks, such as `blockhash` or `block.timestamp`.
 Nonetheless, these variables can be manipulated by miners to some degree, so it’s definitely not a safe way to generate randomness.

-A proper method to add randomness to our smart contracts is by collecting data outside the chain.
-Namely, use <b>oracles</b> to obtain real-world information.
+**A proper method to add randomness to our smart contracts is by collecting data outside the chain.
+Namely, use oracles to obtain real-world information.
 [Chainlink VRF](https://docs.chain.link/vrf/v2/subscription/examples/get-a-random-number) is the most popular way to achieve it.
-We can add it to our code to gain powerful randomness.
+We can add it to our code to gain powerful randomness.**